 Demystifying the High Thread Count Myth

 When it comes to bed linens, thread count has become the buzz topic marketing professionals use to influence consumers.
 A Google search turns up over 40 *million* results for “thread count” alone.
-The notion that high thread count is better, softer, and more luxurious has influenced many shoppers to insist it is the only way to go when purchasing sheets for the bedroom.
+The notion that high thread count is better, softer, and more luxurious has influenced many shoppers to insist it is the only way to go when purchasing silk bed sheets for the bedroom.
 However, practical information is spreading that debunks this high thread count myth, revealing the fact that a large thread count does not necessarily translate into the best choice in bedding.

 Understanding Thread Count

-In order to comprehend the best way to select high quality sheets for the bedroom, it makes sense to know what thread count actually means.
+In order to comprehend the best way to select high quality silk bed sheets for the bedroom, it makes sense to know what thread count actually means.
 Thread count is the thread number—vertical and horizontal—found in a one-inch fabric square of the product.
 The thickness and ply of the threads used also play into the smoothness and softness of the material.

 However, counting the entwined two-ply yarn as double the thread count is misleading, as it does not mean the threads are finer, it just means they are more twisted together, which does not actual improve the texture and feel of the product.
-Some production companies even go as far as to use a four-ply technique to produce an outrageously high thread count that makes little difference in the quality of the sheets.
+Some production companies even go as far as to use a four-ply technique to produce an outrageously high thread count that makes little difference in the quality of flat bed sheets.